 - Take targeted nutritional supplements.
 These special blends of vitamins, minerals, and botanicals can help fortify the body in the ways it needs to heal from Polycystic Ovarian Syndrome and the symptoms it causes.

 - Learn as much as you can.
 Learn about PCOS, its symptoms and its primary underlying cause of Insulin Resistance.
 Knowing as much as you can will empower you in discussing your condition with your doctor and in dealing with PCOS.

 Sleep disturbances can present a very frustrating obstacle for women with Polycystic Ovarian Syndrome.
 By doing all you can to get better sleep, keeping to a healthy diet, and exercising as often as possible, you can improve your sleeping patterns and, in the process, your overall wellbeing.
-For more information on how to remedy Insulin Resistance, an influencing factor of PCOS, contact Insulite Labs for articles, news, and nutritional supplements to help you win the fight against Polycystic Ovarian Syndrome.
+For more information on how to remedy Insulin Resistance, an influencing factor of PCOS, contact Insulite Health for articles, news, and nutritional supplements to help you win the fight against Polycystic Ovarian Syndrome.